Patent Ductus Arteriosus (PDA)

 What are the symptoms of PDA?

 The size of the opening between the aorta and the pulmonary artery will affect symptoms.
 If your baby has a small opening, they may not have symptoms.
 If your baby has a larger opening, they may have symptoms.
 These are the most common symptoms of PDA:

 - Skin that turns a blue color from not getting enough oxygen (cyanosis)

 - In older children, trouble doing activities

 The symptoms of PDA can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is PDA diagnosed?

 The healthcare provider will ask about your baby’s symptoms and health history.
-He or she will give your baby a physical exam.
-The provider may have heard a heart murmur or found other symptoms during an exam.
+They will give your baby a physical exam.
+The provider may find a heart murmur or other symptoms during an exam.
 The provider may refer your baby to a pediatric cardiologist.
-This is a doctor with special training to diagnose and treat heart problems in children.
+This is a healthcare provider with special training to diagnose and treat heart problems in children.